-Algorithmic trading uses computer codes and chart analysis to enter and exit trades according to set parameters such as price movements or volatility levels.
-Once the current market conditions match any predetermined criteria, trading algorithms can execute a buy or sell order on your behalf.
-This can save you time scanning the markets, and it means that your trades are executed almost instantly.
+Algorithmic trading is when you use computer codes and software to open and close trades according to set rules such as points of price movement in an underlying market.
+Once the current market conditions match any predetermined criteria, trading algorithms (algos) can execute a buy or sell order on your behalf –saving you time by eliminating the need to manually scan the markets.

-With IG, algorithmic trading is made possible through partnerships with cutting-edge platforms such as ProRealTime and MetaTrader 4 (MT4), as well as with our native APIs.
+With us, you can trade with algorithms through our partnerships with cutting-edge platforms including ProRealTime and MetaTrader 4 (MT4), as well as with our native APIs.
 We also offer advanced technical analysis and charting tools to make algorithmic trading easy for you, whether you want to build and fully customise your own algorithms or use off-the-shelf solutions.

 Why use algorithmic trading?